jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

     <action android:name="android.intent.action.MAIN" />
     <category android:name="android.intent.category.LAUNCHER" />
   </intent-filter>
 </activity>
 ```

 :::warning

-If you set the value to "false" in your main activity, your app will not launch.
+If you set the value to false in your main activity, your app will not launch.

 :::